 Robert Bentley, Governor

-The Alabama Department of Conservation and Natural Resources (ADCNR) is charged with the management of our wildlife and fisheries resources, and that is accomplished through funding derived from the sale of hunting and fishing licenses and matching funds from the federal government through the Sport Fish Restoration Act and Wildlife Restoration Act.
+The Alabama Department of Conservation and Natural Resources (ADCNR) is charged with managing the state’s wildlife and fisheries resources.
+What most people don’t realize is the ADCNR does not receive any General Fund money.
+The work of conserving our wildlife and natural resources is accomplished through funding from the sale of hunting and fishing licenses and matching funds from the federal government through the Sport Fish Restoration Act and Wildlife Restoration Act.